XGEu2X/Hearthstone-DeckFinder/README.md

-# Deck Finder
+# Hearthstone-DeckFinder

-Deck Finder is a software to find good decks to play Hearthstone or rate a given one.
+Hearthstone-DeckFinder is a software to find good decks to play Hearthstone or rate a given one.

 ## Getting Started